 - Clicking No to open an optional feedback window, asking for more information about why the article didn't help.
 If the end user clicks this button, the ticket will be handled as usual.

-Enabling and configuring Article Recommedations for web forms
+Activating and configuring autoreplies with articles for web forms

-- In Admin Center, click the Channels icon () in the sidebar, then select Bots and automations > Article recommendations.
+In Admin Center, click Channels in the sidebar, then select Bots and automations > Bots.

 - Click the Web form tab.